Skip to main content

 • Hydraulic system: Check for leaks, listen for pump noise, verify pressure stability.

-• Control system: Verify all functions work, check for error codes, test cycle consistency.
+• Control system: Verify all functions, check for error codes, test cycle consistency.

 • Overall condition: Cleanliness indicates maintenance care.
 Check for modifications.